High-harmonic generation in zinc oxide subjected to intense mid-infrared femtosecond laser pulse: Numerical results and discussion

 \subsection{Static band structure and dielectric response}

 The static band structure of ZnO is shown in Fig.\ref{fig:fig1} along the $\Gamma$-A and $\Gamma$-M lines in the Brillouin zone.
 The pseudo-potential method reproduces quantitatively the principal energy gaps and optical properties of ZnO in the UV region.
 For the MIR wavelength, the direct bandgap energy at the Brillouin center $\Delta=3.34$ eV would require simultaneous absorption of at least nine photons to produce an electron-hole pair.
 The conduction bands of ZnO are mainly derived from the $4s$ orbitals of zinc atoms, while the group of six valence bands stems from the $2p$ orbitals of the oxygen atoms.
 Around 20 eV below the valence band top, there are two more bands derived from the $2s$ orbitals of the oxygen atoms (not shown).
 Near the $\Gamma$ point, the two degenerate valence bands at the top are derived from $2p_x$ and $2p_y$ orbitals of oxygen atoms, the crystal field split-off $p_z$-like band is slightly below the top of the valence band by $0.04$ eV.
 Besides the three valence bands at the top, there are three more lower-lying in energy valence bands.
 The upper two of these lower-lying bands are degenerate at the $\Gamma$ point and are separated by nearly $0.8$ eV from the top.
 The lowest in energy valence band at the bottom is split by $5.5$ eV from the top.
 Degeneracy among valence bands is lifted along the $\Gamma$-M line, when all six valence bands are clearly revealed.
 In this direction in the Brillouin zone, the upper five bands disperse downwards, while the bottom band disperses upwards, such that the group of six bands move close in energy and are strongly coupled.
-For the MIR laser wavelength (photon energy $0.4$ eV) considered in this work, one- and two-photon resonances between coupled valence bands are exhibited, which is expected to have a pronounced effect on the electron dynamics in the strong field regime.

-To test the static band structure and couplings associated with transitions among valence and conduction bands, we first verify that the oscillator strength sum-rule is satisfied.
+To test the static band structure and couplings associated with transitions among valence and conduction bands, we verify that the oscillator strength sum-rule is satisfied.
 Given the Hamiltonian in Eq.(\ref{Hkt}), the Cartesian components of the optical conductivity tensor are evaluated in first order of perturbation theory with the standard expression in velocity gauge \cite{Passos2018}